-I see neurologists recommend this form for Migraine in my groups, and I can’t understand why other than that it’s cheap and widely available.
-While magnesium citrate can relieve constipation, oxide is commonly used to relieve heartburn, indigestion, and as a laxative.
+While magnesium citrate can relieve constipation, oxide is commonly used to relieve heartburn and as a laxative.
 It is not as bioavailable as magnesium citrate.
-There are better forms out there that will be more highly effective if you're not seeing results.
+In my opinion, there are better forms out there that will be more highly effective if you're not seeing results.

 Magnesium Orotate and Magnesium Taurate

 Recommended Brand: Natural Rhythm makes two kinds.
 Here is the Magnesium Taurate by itself.
 Triple Calm combines glycinate, malate, and taurate.
-I might give this one a try.
 The only downside is if it starts to help you, you won't know exactly which type is helping or if it's the collection of them.
 I have these brands and more available for a discount in my private supplement store.